Jesus Christ the Good Shepherd

 Where does the title 'Good Shepherd' come from?

 Jesus applies it to himself directly: "I am the good shepherd.
-The good shepherd lays down his life for the sheep" (John 10:11) — distinguishing himself from a hired hand who "abandons the sheep and runs away" when danger appears (John 10:12).
+The good shepherd lays down his life for the sheep" (John 10:11, RSV-CE) — distinguishing himself from a hireling who "leaves the sheep and flees" when danger appears (John 10:12, RSV-CE).

 How common was this image in early Christian art?